Student Organizations Handbook

 Event Security

-It is the organization’s responsibility to begin a dialogue with University Police regarding security issues for any events on campus so any issues can be dealt with in a timely manner.
-University Police is the exclusive provider of security for events occurring on University-owned or controlled property.
+It is the organization’s responsibility to begin a dialogue with McNeese Police regarding security issues for any events on campus so any issues can be dealt with in a timely manner.
+McNeese Police is the exclusive provider of security for events occurring on University-owned or controlled property.
 Use of personnel privately secured by one group to function as guards, parking lot security, “bouncers,” and other tasks is strictly prohibited.
 Private arrangement with non-University law enforcement agencies for on-campus event security is strictly prohibited.
-Recognized student organizations are afforded one free security officer provided by University Police when available.
+Recognized student organizations are afforded one free security officer provided by McNeese Police when available.
 Security needs beyond one officer will incur costs for student organizations.
 Ten-day advance payment for security fees is required, and additional fees may be assessed following the event if crowd size is substantially higher than estimated.
-Providing for a safe and responsible event environment requires a good working relationship between the sponsoring organization and University Police.
-For any questions or concerns regarding security, contact University Police at (337) 475-5711.
+Providing for a safe and responsible event environment requires a good working relationship between the sponsoring organization and McNeese Police.
+For any questions or concerns regarding security, contact McNeese Police at (337) 475-5711.

 Facilities Use